Are you wondering which meat chicken breeds you should raise, Cornish Cross or Freedom Ranger?

 Later Maturity

-Unlike Ranger Broilers, Cornish Cross will not reach maturity before butchering so the roosters won’t crow or act aggressive towards the females.
+Unlike Ranger Broilers, Cornish Cross will not reach maturity before butchering so the roosters won’t crow or act aggressively towards the females.

 Less Expensive to Raise